 - Expand appearances and live paint objects and brushes.

 - Use the CMYK color space (RGB colors can not always be reproduced in printing)

-- Save it as EPS (up to CS5) and make sure select Preview Format as None to reduce file size
+- Save it as EPS (up to CS5) and select Preview Format as None to reduce the file size.

 - Check the file size.
-It should normally be less than 1MB.
-If the file size is too big you can zip it up.
+It should normally be less than 2MB.
+If necessary, for extremely complex logos (more than 10MB), you can ZIP the file.

-- Check the exported PNG image to make sure the dimensions are 2,000x2,000px
+- Double check the exported PNG file to make sure the dimensions are exactly 2000 x 2000 pixels.

 What kind of logos to design

 The logos should be generic enough to be applicable to various businesses, but unique enough to become trademarks.
 It's best to have an iconic symbol and very simple typography that is easy to change.
 Most of our clients own small and medium sized businesses, so think about all the different types of businesses you find in a mall, commercial area or in the yellow pages.

 Besides the files you need to fill out several fields when uploading a logo.
 Please make sure to spend time on filling out the required info as it greatly influences the chance of selling a logo.
 Also, please check your spelling and grammar.

 Logo name should match the title in the logo files and ideally it should be a generic name that describes the logo and the industry it is intended for.
 Do not use the name of an existing company in the title as it can be considered a trademark violation.
 Do not include the word "logo" in the title and do not use ALL CAPS.
 Also, for better legibility in search results pages, do not use too many words in the Logo Name text field (the Description and Possible Uses fields will complement the Logo Name field).